s9e/TextFormatter/docs/Cookbook/00_Getting_started/Basic_usage/Configuration/01_CustomBundle.md

 $configurator->Emoticons->set(':lol:', '<img src="/path/to/lol.png" alt="LOL"/>');
 $configurator->Emoticons->set(':mad:', '<img src="/path/to/mad.png" alt="Mad"/>');

-// Also, we want the output to be XHTML, not HTML
-$configurator->rendering->type = 'xhtml';

 // OPTIONAL: we use the PHP renderer instead of the default XSL renderer.
+The following code will
-//           It will create a new class file in the /tmp directory
+//           create a new class file in the /tmp directory.
+Instead of /tmp you should choose a
+//           writable directory that persists between requests.
 $configurator->rendering->setEngine('PHP', '/tmp');

 // Save the bundle to /tmp/Bundle.php